buesing/craft-streaming-video/README.md

 A Craft CMS plugin that automatically generates HLS (HTTP Live Streaming) variants for video assets, enabling adaptive streaming with multiple quality levels.

+The plugin handles generating the variants, and includes a basic template that renders the video using [hls.js](https://github.com/video-dev/hls.js/).
+It doesn't apply any styling to the video, that is left up to the developer.
+You can also use GraphQL to handle the entire frontend yourself.

+This is useful for websites hosting longer videos, which don't want to use video services to embed videos due to privacy or design concerns.

 ## Features

 - 🎥 **Automatic HLS Generation**: Converts uploaded videos to HLS format with multiple quality variants